ragpanv/practice/README.md

     git status - show no changes as it is undone

-- if multiple files are changed, to undo it use . as git restore . git restore first.py README.md
+- if multiple files are changed, to undo it use . as git restore . git restore first.py README.md git checkout -- first.py README.md